markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/processing-profiles.md

 ![Processing profile](./assets/processing-profiles/new-processing-profile.png)

 1. Login to AEM as a Cloud Service Author service as an __AEM Administrator__.
-As this is a tutorial we recommned using a Dev environment or an environment in a Sandbox.
+As this is a tutorial we recommend using a Dev environment or an environment in a Sandbox.
 1. Navigate to __Tools > Assets > Processing Profiles__
 1. Tap __Create__ button
 1. Name the Processing Profile, `WKND Asset Renditions`